-- Chief Executive Officer six times (6x) base salary; - Executive and Senior Vice Presidents three times (3x) base salary; and - All other officers one times (1x) base salary.
+- Chief Executive Officer six times (6x) base salary; and - Executive and Senior Vice Presidents three times (3x) base salary.

-Executive Perquisites and International Service Employee Program
+Executive Perguisites and International Service Employee Program

 The Company had historically provided the Named Executive Officers with a flexible perquisite allowance program during their tenure to provide basic competitive benefits.
-The flexible perquisite allowance program was eliminated in 2016.
-The Company continues to maintain an Executive Security Program that permits the CEO to use corporate provided aircraft for personal and business travel, and provides the benefit of various personal health and safety protections.
-The CEO does not receive a tax "gross-up" for personal use of corporate provided aircraft.
-There was no personal use of corporate provided aircraft during 2016.
+The flexible perguisite allowance program was eliminated in 2016.
+The Company continues to maintain an Executive Security Program that permits the CEO to use commercially available private air transportation services for personal and business travel, and provides the benefit of various personal health and safety protections.
+The CEO does not receive a tax "gross-up" for personal use of such aircraft and all use requires advance approval by one of the following: Chairman of the Board or Chairman of the Compensation or Audit Committees of the Board.
+Additionally, the Company maintains an Executive Relocation Policy to assist executives with relocation expenses including home sales and searches, temporary living, moving and related expenses.
+There was no personal use of commercially available private air transportation services by or relocation benefits provided to NEOs during 2018.